Can't Stop Procrastinating? Is That You? 🤔

 Step 4: Place all your spoons, forks, and butter knives in a stainless-steel stand.

 Step 5: Place your cooking spoons, spatulas, knives and ladles in another stand.

 Now that your (mini) kitchen is tidy again, make it a habit of putting everything back in its proper place after using them.
 Happy cooking and baking! 😊

-Reason No 6: You Have Absolutely No Idea What to Cook 😫.
+Reason No 6: You Can't Stop Procrastinating 'Cause You Have Absolutely No Idea What to Cook 😫.

 Reason No 7: Your Kitchen Is A Mess Each Time You Finish Cooking and You Hate Cleaning Up 🧹.

 A freshly made meal.
 Yummm!

 And… a sink full of dirty utensils; food spills all over the stove; and ingredients cloaking the whole counter from view.